southampton/linuxdesktopdocs/docs/backups.rst

 Do backups work when outside the University network?
 ----------------------------------------------------

-For the backups to work you must be either:
+For the backups to work you must connect to the University network via one of these methods:

-- Connected to the university network via a cable
+- Connect to the university network via an Ethernet cable

-or
+- Connect to the ``eduroam`` wireless network

-- Connected to the university virtual private network (VPN) service
+- Connect to the university virtual private network (VPN) service